vivianep/rd_challenge_vivianec/README.md

 # RdChallengeVivianec

 This gem was part of the selection process from the company RD.
-The main of the functionality RdChallengeVivianec is to insert new Leads into the user's account on Salesforce.
+The main functionality that  RdChallengeVivianec was addressed for were to insert new Leads into the user's account on Salesforce.

 ## Installation